linkedin/cruise-control/README.md

     * Global replica distribution
     * Custom goals that you wrote and plugged in

-  * Anomaly detection and alerting for the Kafka cluster, including:
+  * Anomaly detection, alerting, and self-healing for the Kafka cluster, including:
     * Goal violation
     * Broker failure detection
     * Metric anomaly detection